Parkinson’s Disease: Driving a Car

 It’s also important to help your loved one become accustomed to using alternate methods of transportation, such as:

 - Public buses, trains, and subways

-The Yellow Pages are a good source for organizations that provide transportation services to seniors.
+The Yellow Pages and Internet are good sources for organizations that provide transportation services to seniors.
 You can find the names and telephone numbers of such organizations by looking under the headings “transportation” or “community services.”
-You can also call the nationwide directory assistance service Eldercare Locator at 800-677-1166 to find local agencies that provide transportation for people with special needs.
+You can also find the nationwide directory assistance service Eldercare Locator at http://www.eldercare.gov/Eldercare.NET/Public/Index.aspx or call 1-800-677-1116 to locate local agencies that provide transportation for people with special needs.